 Breakout Workshop: Ligamentous Articular Strain Techniques for the Shoulder

 Robert Libbey graduated from the Canadian College of Massage and Hydrotherapy in 1994.
 As a faculty member at West Coast College of Massage Therapy, Robert served as a Senior Clinical Supervisor and instructed in the Orthopedic and Neurological Examination departments.

 Robert has been studying, practicing and enhancing Ligamentous Articular Strain Techniques (LAST) for over 20 years.
 He incorporates evidence-informed research pertaining to fascia, joint mechanics, arthroneurology, the neurophysiological model of referred pain and the biopsychosocial model for patient management into these courses.

-Pre-Conference Workshop: Key concepts in getting to the nub of your client’s back pain
+Pre-Conference Workshop: An integrated approach to your client’s acute and chronic back pain

 Breakout Workshop: Trauma informed care

 Mirna Tarabay is a psychotherapist and counsellor whose work experience with survivors of trauma spans over a decade.
 She has worked in a range of capacities primarily with survivors of domestic violence and sexual abuse.
 Mirna has a practice in Sydney where the focus of her clinical work is with adult survivors of child abuse.
 She is also an educator and provides training to student counsellors at one of the leading counsellor educator institutions in Sydney.
 She also conducts training programs in a range of subject areas for government and community-based organisations.